 There’s no documented evidence of a White Russian until into the 1960s.
-The 1961-edition Diner’s Club Drink Book gave a recipe for a Black Russian, minus the cream, with a footnote suggestion that adding dairy to the drink would create a variation known as the White Russian.
+The 1961-edition of the “Diner’s Club Drink Book” gave a recipe for a Black Russian, minus the cream, with a footnote suggestion that adding dairy to the drink would create a variation known as the White Russian.

-The White Russian’s starring role in the 1998 Coen Brothers classic, The Big Lebowski, catapulted the drink to cult classic status.
+The White Russian’s starring role in the 1998 Coen Brothers classic, “The Big Lebowski,” catapulted the drink to cult-classic status.
 Our hero, The Dude, drinks eight “Caucasians” throughout the course of the film—nine if you count the one he drops after (spoiler alert) being drugged at porn mogul Jackie Treehorn’s mansion.
-His trip to the local supermarket in search of cream sets a key subplot in motion.
-It’s hard to believe it now, but before the movie brought the drink to millions of new fans, it was lapsing into obscurity.
+The Dude’s trip to the local supermarket in search of cream sets a key subplot in motion.
+It’s hard to believe it now, but before the movie brought the drink to millions of new fans, the White Russian was lapsing into obscurity.

 The retired Ben & Jerry’s ice cream flavor From Russia with Buzz was a riff on the White Russian cocktail.
 It featured light coffee ice cream spiked with coffee liqueur and dark coffee ice cream laced with espresso-fudge chips.